fxamacker/cbor/README.md

 This library is designed to be:

 * __Easy__ – idiomatic API like `encoding/json` with identical API when possible.
 * __Small and self-contained__ – no external dependencies and no code gen.  Programs in cisco/senml are 4 MB smaller by switching to this library.
-In extreme cases programs can be smaller by 8+ MB.
+In extreme cases programs can be smaller by 9+ MB.
 See [comparisons](#comparisons).
 * __Safe and reliable__ – no `unsafe` pkg, coverage >95%, coverage-guided fuzzing, and data validation to avoid crashes on malformed or malicious data.
+See [comparisons](#comparisons).

 Competing factors are balanced: